philippinespire/pire_lcwgs_data_processing/gotanco-chanos_chanos/2nd_sequencing_run/README.md

 ## 14. Clean up
 TBD

+Due to the problem with git push/pull, EGarcia deprecated the old directory and create a new one.
+The *fq.gz files were not included, so I should find a way to transfer them to the new directory.
+- Use mv for this.

+## Perform multi fastqc on several directories

 ## Prepare Reference Genome
 Preparation of the reference genome was done previously during the processing of the test lane (i.e., 1st_sequencing_run).
 LWeeks copied and pasted the refGenome directory from the 1st_sequencing_run and copied it to the 2nd_sequencing_run.
 Since the 1st_sequencing_run directory will be removed from the PIRE repo, I also added the instructions here.